 Table 6.3 presents the result for Territory school enrolment ratios.
 These results are similar as primary school enrolment ratios.
 Coefficient of trade openness is highly significant and having positive sign in all 10 regressions indicating the positive effect of trade openness on territory enrolment.
 It is found that 1 % increase in trade openness brings .37 percent increase in territory enrolment at 1 % level of significance.
-These results are also consistent with the earlier work of (Ahmed and Bukhari, 2007).
+These results are also consistent with the earlier work of (Ahmed and Bukhari, 2007)

 Our findings for FDI are also similar with the results of primary school enrolment t ratios.
 FDI is also insignificant in case of Territory enrolment ratios.
 On the other hand remittances are significant but with converse sign showing negative impact on territory enrolment.
-The findings show that 1 % increase in remittances brings territory enrolment down by .53 %.
-GDP per capita is positively related with the territory enrolment at 1 % level of significance.
+The findings show that 1 % increase in remittances brings territory enrolment at 0 % level of significance.
 This implies that 1 % increase in GDP per capita brings 0.0026 percent increase in territory enrolment ratios.
 The positive and significant effect of GDP per capita on gender equality in education is also confirmed by Chen (2004), Eastin and Parakash (2013) and Ahemd and Bukhari (2007).